 To have a consistent and quality sleep, you have to set your bedtime and go to bed at the exact time every night.
-Try to switch off the artificial light or at least place a low-light lamp so your body can detect that it’s nighttime and release serotonin that will help you fall asleep.
+Please switch off the artificial light or at least place a low-light lamp so your body can detect that it’s nighttime and release serotonin to help you fall asleep.

-A 30 to 45 minutes nap during the daytime can also energize you for the rest of the day.
+A 30 to 45-minute nap during the daytime can also energize you for the rest of the day.

 Being a working mom entails parental and house skills and excellent time management skills since your time and energy are divided between family, work, and yourself.
-Once you achieve the right kind of balance, it will all go well.
-Just remember that no matter how hectic your schedule might get, you still have to dedicate a generous amount of time to yourself.
+It will all go well once you achieve the right kind of balance.
+Remember that no matter how hectic your schedule might get, you still have to dedicate a generous amount of time to yourself.
 Always make time for self-care.